MortenLohne/racetrack/README.md

 ## Notes for engine developers

 * Use the `--log` argument to print a full log of TEI communications for debugging.
-* Racetrack uses two non-standard rules: Games are adjudicated as drawn if the exact same position is reached three times (Identical to the rule in chess), and if a game exceeds 100 moves.
+* Racetrack uses two non-standard rules: Games are adjudicated as drawn if the exact same position is reached three times (Identical to the rule in chess), and if a game's length exceeds 100 moves.
 * If an engine plays an illegal move or crashes, the game is ruled as a loss, but the tournament continues.
 * Engines are not ordinarily re-started between games, except for after crashes.
+* stderr output from the engines is captured, and echoed to Racetrack's stderr.
+If you're getting weird output, that's probably why.